NicoloCavalli95horses/KMS-web-testing/content/01 Notes/cookie.md

 ### Third party cookies

-Although cookies may be set only by the visited domain, it is possible for a page to contain images or elements from other domains.
+Although cookies may be set only by the visited [[domain]], it is possible for a page to contain images or elements from other domains.
 Cookies set from external domains while retrieving such elements are called ==third party cookies==
 - Usually found in advertisements,  third party cookies can be used to track a user across multiple domains without explicit  permission from the user
 - the user has no control over the way their data is used
 - if cookies are transmitted via HTTP, a packet-sniffing third party may intercept sensitive data